 Other Names: Tetraneuris scaposa, Thrift-Leaf Perky Sue

-Cheery little bright-yellow rebloomer, perfect for xeriscapes, alpine and rock gardens; resistant to critters and attracts butterflies; also known as Thrift-leaf Perky Sue, Four-Nerve Daisy, and Slender-stem Bitterweed
+A cheery bright-yellow rebloomer, perfect for xeriscapes, alpine and rock gardens; resistant to critters and attractive to butterflies; also known as Thrift-leaf Perky Sue, Four-Nerve Daisy, and Slender-stem Bitterweed

 Plains Hymenoxys features dainty yellow daisy flowers with gold centers rising above the foliage from late spring to early summer.
 Its attractive tiny grassy leaves remain bluish-green in color throughout the season.
 The fruit is not ornamentally significant.

 Plains Hymenoxys is an herbaceous perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.